Facebook seals 20 year deal to supply Singapore data centre with solar power

-After recently announcing its plans for the largest data centre Singapore has ever seen, Facebook has revealed it’s also going to be drawing from sustainable power too.
+After recently announcing its plans for the largest data center Singapore has ever seen, Facebook has revealed it's also going to be drawing from sustainable power too.

-Sembcorp will help provide locally-sourced renewable power to prop up Facebook’s 170,000 square metre data centre, in addition to future Singapore operations over the next 20 years.
+Sembcorp will help provide locally-sourced renewable power to prop up Facebook's 170,000 square metre data center, in addition to future Singapore operations over the next 20 years.

 Facebook will draw renewable energy from Sembcorp's offsite solar panels that will be installed on close to 900 rooftops in the notoriously land-scarce island state, with completion expected by 2020.
 Combined, these panels will provide approximately 50 MWp in capacity.

 The contract stipulates that Sembcorp sells 100 percent of the renewable energy attributes from the surplus power generated by the company's 50 MWp of solar panels, commencing in parallel with the installations between the end of this year and 2020.

 “At Sembcorp, our goal is to provide energy that makes a difference.
 One key way is through providing clean energy to companies and our community.
 Against this background, Sembcorp is very honoured to become Facebook's first renewable energy partner in Asia, with our new 20-year solar power deal,” says Sembcorp Industries group president and CEO Neil McGregor.

 “This demonstrates our ability to offer clients a strong value proposition to support their power needs and meet their environmental goals at the same time.
 We look forward to working with more companies for such solutions in the future.”

 Facebook Global Energy head Bobby Hollis says Sembcorp is just the first renewable energy partner in Asia.